Rishi2911/Data-Structure-and-Algorithms-in-Java/README.md

 # Data-Structure-and-Algorithms-in-Java

-# 📘 Data Structure & Algorithms
+# 📘 Data Structures & Algorithms

 Welcome to my **DSA Practice Repository**!
 This repo contains solutions, notes, and implementations of **common data structures and algorithms** in **JAVA**